Status: Not Listed

-Size: Depending on the species, stick insects can grow from 1 to 12 inches long, with males usually bigger than the females.
-The biggest insects in the world are stick insects—one species measures over 20 inches long with its legs outstretched.
+Depending on the species, walking sticks can grow from 1 to 12 inches (2.5 to 30 centimeters) long, with males usually growing bigger than the females.
+Stick insects are the biggest insects in the world—one species measures over 20 inches (51 centimeters) long with its legs outstretched.

-Conservation Status: There are over 3,000 species of stick insect, many of which are susceptible to habitat destruction, pesticide use, and collection for the pet trade.
+More than 3,000 species of stick insect exist, many of which are susceptible to habitat destruction, pesticide use, and collection for the pet trade.